hardness1020/OLS2Toto/README.md

 ## 🎈 Usage <a name="usage"></a>
 The OLS-based feature engineering is implemented in the `diagnotics.ipynb` notebook.
 The notebook performs the following steps:
-1. Load the bike-sharing dataset.
+1. Load the bike-sharing dataset: `hour.csv`.
+2. Export the input for Method A (original data): ` hour_base.csv`.
-2. Perform OLS diagnostics to check for linear regression assumptions.
+3. Perform OLS diagnostics to check for linear regression assumptions.
-3. Apply feature engineering based on the diagnostics results.
+4. Apply feature engineering based on the diagnostics results.
+5. Export the input for Method B (transformed data): ` hour_transformed.csv`.

-The transformed dataset is then used to train the Toto model, `forecast.ipynb`.
+Both datasets are then used to train the Toto model, `forecast.ipynb`.
 The notebook also includes code to visualize the forecasts and residuals.

 <br>